AggroBird/SceneObjects/README.md

 ## Notice

 Care must be taken to preserve links to scene objects.
 Deleting an object in a scene will break any references in a similar fashion to regular serialized objects.
 Objects instantiated in the scene (either from a source object or a prefab) will get a new Object ID assigned.
 There is no guarantee these ID's will be the same, as they are dependend on the order of instantiation.
 Instantiating any scene objects before all pre-placed scene object registration is completed may cause collisions in the lookup.

+Additionally, since the GUID and ID's are stored as serialized fields, they can be applied as prefab overrides.
+This may cause issues with other instances until Unity adds [something](https://forum.unity.com/threads/is-it-possible-to-make-a-field-a-default-override.647443/) to ignore fields from prefab apply.